-Friends of the Earth is campaigning to double tree cover in the UK because trees have a vital role in safeguarding the climate and wildlife.
+Trees play a vital role in safeguarding the climate and wildlife.
 Besides their value to the natural world, there are countless other ways in which trees improve the wellbeing of people and planet.

 Restoring forests and growing more trees clearly has to be a priority.
 Countries in the EU average 35% woodland cover, but the UK has just 13%.
 Finding the land to double tree cover is an urgent challenge, and so is choosing the right species.

 But we also need to protect any existing trees that we have.

 Trees, especially in towns and cities, are under constant threat from the pressures of development.
 The good news is there are several things you can do to protect and save the trees in your area that matter to you.

 I want to protect local trees.
 What can I do?